-If adopted at the March 2019 meeting, the emergency rule will take effect on March 12, 2019.
+If adopted at the June 2019 meeting, the emergency rule will take effect on June 4, 2019.

-It is anticipated that the proposed amendment will be presented to the Board of Regents for permanent adoption at the July 15-16, 2019 Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 60day public comment period required under the State Administrative Procedure Act.
+It is anticipated that the revised proposed rule will be presented to the Board of Regents for permanent adoption at the September 9-10, 2019 Regents meeting, after publication of a Notice of Emergency Action and Revised Rule Making in the State Register and expiration of the 45-day public comment period required under the State Administrative Procedure Act.
+If adopted at the September 2019 meeting, the revised proposed rulemaking will become effective as a permanent rule on September 25, 2019.
+It is also anticipated that an additional emergency action will be necessary at the July 2019 Regents meeting to ensure that the rule remains continuously in effect until it can be adopted as a permanent rule at the September 2019 meeting.